Information commons: The Internet

 The internet, and the subsequent internet age, took the information commons to another level by empowering consumers to create and distribute information on a mass scale.
 The internet facilitated the decentralized production and distribution of information because it bypasses the control of some of more traditional publishing methods.
 Information published online are neither regulated by managers nor are they coordinated by price signals in the market.
 This results in a common-based production of knowledge that can be easily shared among individuals.

 Software commons

-The software commons consists of all computer software which is available at little or no cost and which can be reused with few restrictions.
-It includes open source software which can be modified with few restrictions.
-However the commons also includes software outside of these categories – for instance, software which is in the public domain.
+The software commons consists of all computer software which is available to everyone to use for any purpose.
+It includes licensed open source software which can be used, studied, modified, and redistributed with few, if any, obligations.
+It also includes software in the public domain that is not technically open source software.

 Many innovative programmers have and released open source applications to the public, without the restrictive licensing conditions of commercial software.
 A popular example is Linux, an open source operating system.
 The server computers for Google Search run Linux.